triplepoint/web_development_vm_how_to/development_vm.md

 ### SSL Certificates
 For Development, its appropriate to have self-signed SSL certs.
 Depending on your project details, you may need more than one cert.
-This is more of an example than an exact codeblock to repeat:
+This is more of an example than an exact codeblock to repeat (ref http://adayinthepit.com/2012/03/21/self-signed-ssl-certificate-nginx-and-rightscale/):

 ``` bash
 mkdir ~/certwork
 cd ~/certwork